|

 U.S. aid to clandestine nuclear powers that were not NPT

-signatories.
 Since the law went into effect foreign

 aid including estimated assumed intelligence support—which